flytegg/twilight/README.md

 # Twilight ✨

-Twilight is an API for developers creating plugins for Spigot (or forks like Paper, Purpur, Pufferfish etc) based Minecraft servers.
+Twilight is an API for developers creating plugins for Spigot (or forks like Paper, Purpur, Pufferfish etc.) based Minecraft servers.
 It contains a wide range of utilities and QOL improvements, from inventories, to schedulers and databases.

 Twilight is built using **Kotlin**, and is recommended for usage with.
 Many features of Twilight should work with plain Java, though compatibility is not guaranteed.